K-Games/Ascension/README.md

 * New Soundtrack!
 * Text changes in Connect menu
 * Item drop notifications now also describe the Item Tier.
+* Rapid Fire damage increased from 75 + 2% to 80 + 2%.
+* Resistance Passive reworked.

 ### Server Changes
 * Added batched packet sending.
 Disabled by default.